perappu/perappu-blog-11ty/content/termsofservice.md

 7. If you have **another coder** for your site, I have no problem working with them!
 I don't offer any discounts for that, however.
    - **You must put me in contact with the other coder and communicate changes to the site.**
    - **All code that is not my own is subject to code review.**
+   - **I reserve the right to say no to any third party wanting access to the code, without explanation.**
 8. I typically do not provide email accounts, but this can be discussed depending on your needs.
 9. If you wish to shut down, I will store your database for up to one year, and your data will be stored on GitHub indefinitely.
     - At this time, this does not include images, unless requested.